margaretreed/survivor_app/README.md

 <img src="/static/images/readme/watch-rec1.gif" width="350" />

 ### Episode Analysis
 Users can analyze each episode of survivor with the aid of an arc diagram to reveal how each castaway voted that episode.
 Users can also analyze strongest alliances up to the selected episode by viewing the heat map that indicates how often two survivors voted together.
-In addition, greyed out images reveal the eliminated castaways for the selected episode.

 <p float="left">
   <img src="/static/images/readme/arc-diagram1.gif" width="350" />